TeamAGGS/ProgressReport/slides/CrossValidation1.md

   * A model was trained using *k-1* of the folds as training data
   * The resulting model was validated on the remaining part of the data (this is equivalent to the *Leave One Out* strategy)
   * Cross validation error was computed during each iteration
-  * The model with the least cross validation error was saved to be used for the original testing dataset
+  * The model with the least cross validation error was saved to be used on the original testing dataset
     - Cross validation(CV) error is computed as,
 	For i =  1, …, k, if n{i} is the number of examples wrongly classified, then,